 Banks stopped lending to buyers with lower deposits because, from their perspective, there is more risk attached to them.
 They’re getting less cash upfront and there’s less certainty that buyers with smaller budgets will be able to repay the full amount over time.

-In the most recent budget, Chancellor Rishi Sunak unveiled the details of a new scheme designed to help more people get on the housing ladder.
+In April 2021 Chancellor Rishi Sunak unveiled the details of a new scheme designed to help more people get on the housing ladder.
 The scheme encourages lenders to once again start offering mortgages that only require an initial cash deposit of 5% of the value of the property.
 This is because the government will now take on some of the cost if anything goes wrong and the property owner can no longer make their repayments.

 Pardon us for getting technical for a minute…